 I love the country pubs in Milton Keynes and an invite to review The Black Horse was always going to go down well with me!

 When it comes to dining locally, there are places we all wish we had visited more often.
-For me, one of those places is The Black Horse at Great Linford in Milton Keynes.
+For me, one of those places is The Black Horse in Great Linford, Milton Keynes.
 Though it could be said, it’s not from my lack of trying.
 On previous attempts to dine, the restaurant has always been fully booked or I do what I always do and miss the turning for the car park!
 If there is a sign for the car park, I sure as hell always miss it and we all know with a dual carriageway there is no turning back!